2016 Nesting Season

 |Jack E. Lighton||LMC President & CEO|

-LMC research data manager, Sarah Hirsch recently presented a leatherback research poster at the 34th Annual Symposium on Sea Turtle Biology and Conservation, hosted by the International Sea Turtle Society (ISTS).
+LMC research data manager, Sarah Hirsch presented a leatherback research poster at the 34th Annual Symposium on Sea Turtle Biology and Conservation, hosted by the International Sea Turtle Society (ISTS).
 The poster shows that LMC’s 9.5 miles of survey beach is one of only a handful of leatherback sea turtle nesting “Hot Spots” on our planet.
 Leatherbacks like our local beaches!

 Leatherback Sea Turtle Facts: